-- a) they are paid only to identified staff members; - b) they are limited to cases where the ratio between the variable and the fixed components of remuneration would otherwise exceed 100% (if applicable, up to 200% where approved by shareholders); - c) the allowances are linked to indicators that could possibly be understood as proxies for performance.
+- a) they are paid only to identified staff members; - b) they are limited to cases where the ratio between the variable and the fixed components of remuneration would otherwise exceed 100% (if applicable, up to 200% where approved by shareholders): - c) the allowances are linked to indicators that could possibly be understood as proxies for performance.
 In that case the institution should be able to demonstrate that these indicators are not linked to the performance of the institution, e.g. by analysing the correlation with the performance indicators used.

-Allowances which are based on the role, function or organisational responsibility of staff should meet the requirements stated within point Hiba!
-A hivatkozási forrás nem található. hereof and take into account the following:
+Allowances which are based on the role, function or organisational responsibility of staff should meet the requirements stated within point 5.3 hereof and take into account the following:

-a) the allowance is tied to a role or organisational responsibility and awarded as long as no material changes happen regarding the responsibilities and authorities of the role so that in fact the staff would have a different role or organisational responsibility;

-- b) the amount does not depend on any factors other than fulfilling a certain role or having a certain organisational responsibility and reflect professional experience and organisational responsibility; - c) any other staff member fulfilling the same role or having the same organisational responsibility and who is in a comparable situation would be entitled to a comparable allowance, without prejudice to professional experience and organisational responsibility.
+- a) the allowance is tied to a role or organisational responsibility and awarded as long as no material changes happen regarding the responsibilities and authorities of the role so that in fact the staff would have a different role or organisational responsibility; - b) the amount does not depend on any factors other than fulfilling a certain role or having a certain organisational responsibility and reflect professional experience and organisational responsibility; - c) any other staff member fulfilling the same role or having the same organisational responsibility and who is in a comparable situation would be entitled to a comparable allowance, without prejudice to professional experience and organisational responsibility.

-6.6.2.
+5.7.2.
 Variable Remuneration based on future performance

-At the moment SBEU as well as SBAG do not use such reward components that would include variable remuneration based on the future performance.
-SBEU shall update the Group Policy before such indicators would be used in the future.
+At the moment SBHU does not use such reward components that would include variable remuneration based on the future performance.
+SBHU shall update the Policy before such indicators would be used in the future.

-6.6.3.
+5.7.3.
 Retention Bonuses

-At the moment SBEU as well as SBAG and all its Subsidiaries do not pay remuneration in the form of Retention Bonuses.
+At the moment SBHU does not pay remuneration in the form of Retention Bonuses.
 The respective provisions of EBA-GL Remuneration will be applied if needed.
 Therefore, the amount and exact parameters will be decided if applicable and according to the specific situation under consideration of requirements determined by EBA.